spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/akeneo-pim-integration-app.md

 - Product labels
 - Price types

-For more information on the product data you can import, see
+You can specify the product data you want to import from Akeneo when configuring the data mapping between Akeneo and SCCOS in the Spryker Middleware powered by Alumio.
+For more information, see [Configure data mapping between Akeneo and SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html)

-You can initiate the products import manually whenever you need, or set up the scheduler to automatically import data on a regular basis.
+You can initiate the product import manually whenever you need, or set up the scheduler to automatically import data on a regular basis.
 For details on how to do that, see [Create tasks and import products from Akeneo to SCCOS](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/create-tasks-and-import-products-from-akeneo-to-sccos.html).

+## Prerequisites for the Akeneo PIM Integration App

+To use the Akeneo PIM Integration App, you need to have the Spryker Middleware powered by Alumio.
+To obtain it, reach out to [Spryker support](https://spryker.com/support/).
+The Akeneo PIM Integration App works with B2C and B2B business models of Spryker Cloud Commerce OS (SCCOS).
+It doesn't cover the Marketplace business models.

 ## Importing product structure from Akeneo to Spryker

-Akeneo lets you create products with up to 3 levels of enrichment, while Spryker allows users to select multiple super attributes to enrich product information and create product variants.
+Akeneo lets you create products with up to 3 levels of enrichment, while Spryker lets you select multiple super attributes to enrich product information and create product variants.

 For example, if you want to create a T-shirt with varying sizes and colors, here is how it is created in Akeneo:
 *Root* Product Model = T-shirt